Mardi Gras in Mobile, Alabama: Throws

 The doubloons thrown during the parade are inexpensive, stamped anodized aluminum.
 However, a thriving cottage industry has developed for the production and collection of limited edition doubloons.
 As a means of fundraising, many societies now offer limited edition doubloons struck from bronze, silver, gold and platinum.
 Other offerings include cloisonné and hand-painted varieties.
 Rather than being stamped, these pieces are struck like legal tender coins.
 The Resurrected Cowbellion de Rakin Society struck what has become the most unusual coins in Mobile Carnival history – the Belldallion – doubloons struck in the shape of a cowbell.

 In recent years, plastic cups have been thrown.
 The Order of Inca was the first krewe to throw plastic cups emblazoned with their emblem and the theme of the parade and ball.
 Now, every mystic society in the city throws themed cups from their floats.
 Also thrown are generic Mardi Gras cups, often with the dates of future Mardi Gras seasons printed on them.

 The snacks are typically wrapped, individual portions of food, such as a brownie cookie, snack cake, bag of peanuts, or a Moon Pie, usually in the flavors of chocolate, banana, or orange frosted marshmallow cake.
-Several newer flavors of coconut, vanilla, mint, peanut butter, and salted caramel have been added, over the years.
+Several newer flavors of coconut, vanilla, mint, peanut butter, blueberry, and salted caramel have been added over the years.
 The tossed snacks have also included various bags of pork rinds crackers.
 Other snacks include dried fruits and whole bags of candy and gum.

 A large variety of soft plastic toys have become throws, such as hollow plastic water pistols, or ribbed tube-straw whistles.
 The plastic toy Frisbees are typically small-sized frisbees, with the round disc less than 8 inches (41 cm) in diameter.
 Small footballs of soft plastic, or foam rubber, have been thrown from floats, often aimed to spin when thrown like a full-sized football.
 Many of these are emblazoned with the Society's emblem or initials.

-Prohibited throws

-A number of objects are prohibited as parade throws in Mobile, based on safety or sexual restrictions, as defined in Section 49 of the Mobile City Code (from 10 February 2004):